fabiocerqueira/kayako/kayako/README.txt

 StaffGroup        Yes                                                                    Yes                       Yes     Yes     Yes
 Ticket            departmentid, ticketstatusid= -1, ownerstaffid= -1, userid= -1         Yes                       Yes     Yes     Yes
 TicketAttachment  ticketid                                                               ticketid, attachmentid    Yes     No      Yes
+TicketCustomField ticketid                                                               No                        No      No      No
+TicketCount       Yes                                                                    No                        No      No      No
-TicketNote        ticketid                                                               No                        Yes     No      No (delete ticket)
+TicketNote        ticketid                                                               Yes                       Yes     No      Yes
 TicketPost        ticketid                                                               ticketid, postid          Yes     No      Yes
 TicketPriority    Yes                                                                    Yes                       No      No      No
 TicketStatus      Yes                                                                    Yes                       No      No      No